tiffchannn/codetest/data_science/README.md

 2. Ability to troubleshoot challenging issues
 3. Capability to organize, prioritize, and execute

 The point of this test is to understand how you approach a technical problem.
 The way you code is just as important as your solution.

-Please communicate with us via email as if you already work here, and add documentation/comments as you go along too please.
+*Please communicate with us via email as if you already work here, and add documentation/comments as you go along.*

 We expect this test to take you about *6 - 10 hours*.
 Given that most people are busy, We want to hear back from you *within 72 hours of starting this test*.